 Once approved and recognized clubs, organization, activities may hold monthly meetings, executive board or officer meetings and any normally scheduled programs.
 However, any special activity, program, or exhibit must be separately approved by the Board of Trustees.

 Although the use of the Clubhouse is open to all Crestwood Village Residents and their guests, other individuals may enter the facility to meet residents, participate in festivities.

-The Clubhouse, and any room including any equipment or furniture, is for the residents of the community of Crestwood Village Six first and foremost.
+The Clubhouse and any room including any equipment or furniture, if for the residents of the community of Crestwood Village Six first and foremost.

-Any club, organization, activity or special activity with greater than four thousand dollars ($4,000.00) in their account at the end of their fiscal year must have an audit completed by an independent licensed NJ auditor.
-The cost of the audit shall be paid for by the club, organization, activity or special activity.
+Any club, organization, activity or special activity with greater than four thousand dollars ($4,000.00) in their account at the end of their fiscal year must have an internal audit completed.
 A copy of the audit shall be presented to the Board of Trustees within sixty (60) days of the end of the fiscal year.

-Any dependent club, organization or activity that retains four-thousand dollars or more must present to the Board of Trustees a financial plan to address future expenditures.
+Any dependent club, organization or activity that retains greater than four-thousand dollars ($4,000.00) or more must present to the Board of Trustees a financial plan to address future expenditures.

 On a quarterly basis a financial status report must be supplied to the Board of Trustees and shall include bank statements, in addition to the ledger indicating all receipts and expenditures if requested.

-The elected Board of Trustees of Crestwood Village Six shall have the ability to veto the expenditure of any amount if it is other than a normal operating expenditure.
+The elected Board of Trustees of Crestwood Village Six shall have the ability to veto the expenditure of any amount if it is other than normal operating expenditures.
 The veto power is intended to limit financial irresponsibility.